 Minimal counterintuitiveness — Pascal Boyer's principle that cognitively "sticky" concepts — most transmissible across generations — are mostly consistent with natural intuitions with a small number of counterintuitive violations.
 Explains why religious concepts are memorable and culturally persistent.

-Big Gods — Ara Norenzayan's term for the moralizing, omniscient, and omnipresent deities associated with major world religions, as opposed to local spirits and capricious deities of smaller-scale societies.
-Norenzayan argues Big Gods enabled the large-scale social cooperation of civilizations.
+Big Gods — Ara Norenzayan's term for the moralizing, omniscient, and omnipresent deities associated with major world religions.
+Norenzayan argues Big Gods enabled the large-scale social cooperation of complex civilizations.

 Costly signaling — The display of commitment through behaviors that are genuinely costly (and therefore hard to fake), providing credible signals of group loyalty.
-Religious rituals, dietary restrictions, and other costly religious behaviors are proposed to function as credible commitment signals.
+Religious rituals and dietary restrictions are proposed to function as credible commitment signals.

 The Universality Problem